Curborough Charity Day

-With thanks to the Shenstone & District Car Club for their continued support, we are counting the days to our return to Curborough Sprint Course on Monday 31st August 2026!
-This marks our seventh consecutive year, promising yet another fantastic day of motorsport entertainment.
+With our sincere thanks to the Shenstone & District Car Club for their continued support, we are counting the days to our return to Curborough Sprint Course – on Monday 31st August 2026!
+This will be our seventh consecutive year, promising yet another fantastic day of motorsport entertainment.

 If you haven’t been before and want to know what’s in store, here is a selection of photos to whet your appetite: